mbeveridge/Kurt_Bayesian-Statistics/README.md

 ### 17. Bayesian Reasoning in the Twilight Zone

+#### Exercises

+**Q1.** *Every time you and your friend get together to watch movies, you flip a coin to determine who gets to choose the movie.
+Your friend always picks heads, and every Friday for 10 weeks, the coin lands on heads.
+You develop a hypothesis that the coin has two heads.
+Set up a Bayes factor for the hypoth­esis that the coin is a trick coin over the hypothesis that the coin is fair.
+What does this ratio alone suggest about whether or not your friend is cheating you?*

+A1. **xx**

+**Q2.** *Now imagine three cases: that your friend is a bit of a prankster, that your friend is honest most of the time but can occasionally be sneaky, and that your friend is very trustworthy.
+In each case, estimate some prior odds ratios for your hypothesis and compute the posterior odds*

+A2. **yy**

+**Q3.** *Suppose you trust this friend deeply.
+Make the prior odds of them cheating 1/10,000.
+How many times would the coin have to land on heads before you feel unsure about their innocence — say, a posterior odds of 1?*

+A3. **zz**

+**Q4.** *Another friend of yours also hangs out with this same friend and, after only four weeks of the coin landing on heads, feels certain you’re both being cheated.
+This confidence implies a posterior odds of about 100.
+What value would you assign to this other friend’s prior belief that the first friend is a cheater?*

+A4. **xyz**

+---

 ### 18. When Data Doesn't Convince You

 ### 19. From Hypothesis Testing to Parameter Estimation